-- compliance will be measured for each Performance Assessment Hour, as opposed to being averaged across all hours of the Load Management event; - compliance will be measured and summed for all registrations dispatched by PJM within the area defined by the Emergency Action, as opposed to the Compliance Aggregation Area; - for each registration, the amount of actual non-summer load reduction provided is to be measured using the same Customer Baseline Load (CBL) methodology currently employed for measuring load reductions in the energy market as described in Manual 11.
+compliance will be measured and summed for all registrations dispatched by PJM within the area defined by the Emergency Action, as opposed to the Compliance Aggregation Area;

+for each registration, the amount of actual non-summer load reduction provided is to be measured using the same Customer Baseline Load (CBL) methodology currently employed for measuring load reductions in the energy market as described in Manual 11.
 The amount of actual load reduction during a summer (June-September) Performance Assessment Hour is to be measured using the current methodology as described in Manual 19.